rjb-dev/suncertify/README.md

 16/12/2015

-My initial choices about design were based on the choices made in the sample project presented in the SCJP textbook which is the basis for the SJD module at Computer Power Plus.
+My initial choices about design were based on the choices made in the sample project presented in the SCJP textbook which is the basis for the SJD module of my diploma.
 While following the design of the sample project meant that the code in my project was initially and perhaps still is more complicated than necessary, I felt that following a working model had huge advantages for a beginning programmer like myself, and that those advantages outweighed any concerns I had about over-complicating the solution.